- Email: Thomas.Wolf@lewisbrisbois.com

 Thomas Wolf is an associate in the Chicago office of Lewis Brisbois Bisgaard & Smith LLP and a member of the Professional Liability and Biometric Information Privacy Act (BIPA) practice groups.
-He represents clients in many high profile general liability, transportation and insurance coverage disputes as well.
+He represents clients, including individuals and public, private and non-profit entities, in many high profile general liability, transportation and insurance coverage disputes as well.
 Mr. Wolf also defends class action litigations, including Illinois-based companies under BIPA.
 Through successful litigation and motion practice, Mr. Wolf has obtained numerous dismissals and positive results for his clients in state and federal courts.

 Mr. Wolf was recently named a Super Lawyers Rising Star for 2019 and 2020.
 Such a distinction is awarded to the top 2.5% of all attorneys in Illinois as recognized by their peers.

 - My Criminal Record and Immigration Status, Illinois Legal Aid Online